US$ 14,300 single only Sharing

 SKILL LEVEL: Any level from beginner to advanced - photo tuition and guidance is offered on this safari

-We spend a stop over night in Windhoek on the way to our second destination.
-We fly back to Johannesburg on a morning flight and arrive in time to catch a 1hr 30 min flight from JHB to Tswalu Kalahari Reserve arriving in time for a late lunch and our first afternoon game drive.
+After our stay at Mala Mala we will fly back to Johannesburg where we will overnight in an airport hotel.
+On the following morning we catch a 1hr 30 min flight from JHB to Tswalu Kalahari Reserve arriving in time for a late lunch and our first afternoon game drive.

 Stu Porter will lead the tour and offer photo tuition and guidance.